WHY WE HAVE A CODE OF CONDUCT

 4.3 All Disciplinary Panel members are required to sign a confidentiality agreement and a conflict of interest declaration.

-4.4 If any additional conflict arises, the Disciplinary Panel member must inform the Timber Trade Federation of the change before undertaking membership of the Disciplinary Panel.
+4.4 If any additional conflict arises, the Disciplinary Panel member must inform Timber Development UK of the change before undertaking membership of the Disciplinary Panel.

 5.1 In the event the complaint requires the Disciplinary Panel to incur costs associated with the complaint then the Member against whom a sanction is imposed under Clause 3.2 or whose complaint is rejected shall pay those costs.